push.ksh – A Tool for Large Juniper Networks

 push.ksh:

 I wrote push.ksh to “push” commands out to several Juniper/JUNOS routers at once.
 It is a Korn shell script which leverages jlogin (an Expect script distributed with RANCID).
 It can basically do one thing, two and a half ways.
 It can execute the same command on a list of routers or it can run a tailored command on a list of routers.
 I added the half because when running the same command on all routers, the script can pull the data from a pair of files or from the command line.
 Push.ksh can be used to do many repetitive tasks across a given group of routers – including configuration changes.
-This is a simple script (not unlike most of my scripts) but I have found it invaluable in many situations (again, not unusual – else why share them).
+This is a simple script (not unlike most of my scripts) but I have found it invaluable in many situations.
+The full text of the script is below, after the explanation.

 Let’s first check the dependencies, found in the variables section:

 As you can see, this script is dependent on two others.
 We touched on jlogin above; if you have RANCID then you probably have jlogin.
 Try “> whereis jlogin” to find the full path.
-If not, you can grab it from my server here.
-The second script referenced is a perl script that I adapted from some other perl scripts that my long time colleague Ryan Privette has written.
-You can also grab that one from my server, right here.
+The second script referenced is a perl script that I adapted from some other perl scripts that my long time colleague Ryan Privette has written (full text of the script below).

 Next, we take a look at the help output and basic usage: